 There are also a variety of state and federal laws that protect consumers against other unfair trade practices.
-Section 5(a) of the FTC Act declares that 'unfair or deceptive acts or practices in or affecting commerce' are unlawful and, in addition to its general enforcement authority under Section 5, the Federal Trade Commission also has enforcement authority under a variety of specific consumer protection statutes that cover topics such as unsolicited telephone marketing, children's online privacy, and credit and lending practices.
+Section 5(a) of the FTC Act declares that 'unfair or deceptive acts or practices in or affecting commerce' are unlawful and, in addition to its general enforcement authority under Section 5, the FTC also has enforcement authority under a variety of specific consumer protection statutes that cover topics such as unsolicited telephone marketing, children's online privacy, and credit and lending practices.
 As with the federal antitrust laws, the FTC Act has state law counterparts that prohibit unfair and deceptive acts and practices and are enforced by state attorneys general.
 There are also some privacy laws that provide for private rights of action, and industry self-regulation efforts are part of the regulatory framework as well.

 The federal government has been particularly active in recent years in re-evaluating the proper role for federal oversight to ensure competition affecting the media and entertainment industries.
-First, the Federal Trade Commission convened a wide-ranging series of public hearings in 2018 and 2019 to consider competition and consumer protection law in the 21st century.
-The multi-part, multi-day hearings addressed whether broad-based changes in the economy, evolving business practices, new technologies and international developments require adjustments to competition and consumer protection enforcement law, enforcement priorities and policy.
-See id.
-While the hearings were by no means limited to issues affecting media and entertainment companies, their focus on the economic changes in the era of big tech and big data are on Apple, Facebook and Google, and on how media and entertainment products are distributed and consumed.
-In the wake of those hearings, in June 2019, the US Department of Justice announced new antitrust investigations of Apple and Google, and the Federal Trade Commission announced new inquiries into Facebook and Amazon, while on 29 July 2020, the chief executive officers of Apple, Amazon, Facebook and Google testified at a virtual hearing before the antitrust subcommittee of the House Judiciary Committee, which subsequently issued a report proposing sweeping changes to US antitrust law.
+First, the FTC convened a wide-ranging series of public hearings in 2018 and 2019 to consider competition and consumer protection law in the 21st century, and the FTC issued its staff's recommendations and report on the hearings in October 2020.
+106 The multipart, multi-day hearings addressed whether broad-based changes in the economy, evolving business practices, new technologies and international developments require adjustments to competition and consumer protection enforcement law, enforcement priorities and policy.
+Although the hearings were by no means limited to issues affecting media and entertainment companies, their focus on the economic changes in the era of big tech and big data are on Apple, Facebook and Google, and on how media and entertainment products are distributed and consumed.
+In the wake of those hearings, in June 2019, the US Department of Justice announced new antitrust investigations of Apple and Google, and the FTC announced new inquiries into Facebook and Amazon.
+On 29 July 2020, the chief executive officers of Apple, Amazon, Facebook and Google testified at a virtual hearing before the antitrust subcommittee of the House Judiciary Committee, which subsequently issued a report proposing sweeping changes to US antitrust law.
 These entities also have drawn recent scrutiny from state attorneys general.
+On 20 October 2020, the Department of Justice, joined by 11 states, sued Google, alleging that Google was unlawfully maintaining monopolies in the markets for general search services, search advertising and general search text advertising.
+107